Supervisors & Clients

 General Manager, Life for a Child Program, Australia.
 Adjunct Professor, University of Sydney

 James has provided valuable support to the Life for a Child Program.
 He was instrumental in building the connections that led the Program to start in Mexico, and he has visited a number of countries to monitor and evaluate the work.
 These include some less-traveled countries in Central Asia.
 These visits require rapid adaptation to numerous very different medical and social situations, as well as diplomacy, insight, background knowledge, and warmth.
 He conducted these visits with great skill.
-Furthermore, he has also established research connections in the USA, Canada, and India which have resulted in various peer-reviewed publications which contribute to the knowledge of diabetes care of young people in less-resourced settings."
+Furthermore, he has also established research connections in the USA, Canada, and India which have resulted in various peer-reviewed publications that contribute to the knowledge of diabetes care of young people in less-resourced settings.